-Part of the modules: Marketing (p.
-36)[IW4WWMAR], Strategy, Innovation and Data Analysis (p.
-40)[IW4WWMAR4]
+Part of the modules: Strategy, Innovation and Data Analysis (p.
+36)[IW4WWMAR4]

 ECTS Credits

 5 Hours per week Term

 Summer term de Instruction language

 Examination performance will consist of a written exam according to the description of the module (written exam following §4(2), 1 of the Prüfungsordnung Informationswirtschaft).